Visual Studies Workshop: Education

 Starting in 1969, Visual Studies Workshop offered a Master of Fine Arts (MFA) degree through SUNY Buffalo, a program with a focus on expanding the potential for photography, books, and media arts.
 American photographer Charles H. Traub described VSW as the "first school to stimulate curatorial interest in photography."
 This environment differed from a traditional arts-academic setting, with students from a range of backgrounds that were not exclusive to visual arts.
 The MFA program was interdisciplinary, with Lyons describing it as "a more collective activity."
 Later, the MFA program was transferred to SUNY Brockport, where it accepted new students until 2022.

-A diverse range of artists have taught at, published through, and stayed in-residence at VSW, including Jacki Apple, Ulises Carrión, Robert Frank, Nam June Paik, Keith A. Smith, Buzz Spector, and many others.
+A diverse range of artists have taught at, published through, and stayed in-residence at VSW, including Jacki Apple, Ulises Carrión, Robert Frank, Eikoh Hosoe, Nam June Paik, Keith A. Smith, Buzz Spector, Carrie Mae Weems, and many others.
+The Society for Photographic Education (SPE) Northeast Chapter Conference was held at VSW in 2012 in conjunction with the opening of an exhibition by Hank Willis Thomas.
+Nathan Lyons, one of the original founders of SPE, spoke at the conference.

 Collections

 VSW maintains both archival and research collections of photography, independent film and video, electronic imaging, visual books and the publication arts.
 The Research Center hosts the Independent Press Archive which is one of the largest collections of artists’ books in the northeast with around 27,000 prints from 19th century vernacular images to contemporary experimental works.
 The Soibelman Picture Agency Archives is also present with around 40,000 international press images from the 1920s and 30s.
-The collection also contains Joseph Selle’s Fox Movie Flash Archive with an estimated 800,000 images of people on the streets of San Francisco in the 1940s to the 1960s.
+The collection also contains Joseph Selle's Fox Movie Flash Archive with an estimated 800,000 images of people on the streets of San Francisco in the 1940s to the 1960s.
 VSW also holds the archives of Lejaren à Hiller who was an American illustrator and photographer and who is widely known for American photographic illustration.

 VSW holds the Portable Channel tape archive, over 900 magnetic tapes chronicling Rochester's history of grassroots activism and protest in the 1970s.
+Portable Channel supported community access to video equipment and training, and produced Homemade TV, which aired on WXXI-TV from 1972 through 1975.

 Afterimage

 Afterimage: The Journal of Media Arts and Cultural Criticism was founded in 1972 by Nathan Lyons.
 From its inaugural issue, the magazine aimed to pose "a challenge to existing centres of practice and education" as well as "to institutional hierarchies, widening the remit of art criticism and theoretical debate and engaging directly with context, community and issues of accountability."

 Afterimage is a bi-monthly publication that was produced by Visual Studies Workshop from 1972 through 2018 and is currently published by the University of California Press.
 The publication includes visual arts, photography, independent film, and video, new media and alternative publishing.
 It covers topics of issues and debates within art history, visual and cultural studies, and related fields.
-Afterimage also includes articles, conference and festival reports, book and exhibition reviews, artist’s books, and exhibition catalogs.
+Afterimage also includes articles, conference and festival reports, book and exhibition reviews, artist's books, and exhibition catalogs.